- Refrigeration/brine test

 Space required: Minimal bench space

-Description: By observing the change in conductivity of a stirred sample of filtered wine held at a given temperature (0C for white and 5C for red wines; Zoecklein et al. 1989) upon addition of potassium bitartrate seed crystals (10 g/L), the tartrate stability of a wine at or above that temperature can be determined.
+A stirred sample of filtered wine is held at a specific temperature (0°C for white and 5°C for red wines) and the change in conductivity is observed following addition of potassium bitartrate seed crystals (10 g/L) ; (Zoecklein et al. 1989).
 If the change in conductivity of the sample is 5% or more (due to precipitation of KHT and a resulting decrease in conductivity), the sample is considered to be unstable with respect to KHT.
-It should be noted that some industry practitioners vary the temperature at which this test is conducted (e.g. within the range of -4 to 5C) to reflect what they believe is more relevant to their wine styles (Wilkes, personal communication, 2004).
-It must be emphasised that the chosen test temperature should be validated to improve confidence in the results.
+It should be noted that some industry practitioners vary the temperature at which this test is conducted (e.g. within the range of -4 to 5°C) to reflect what they believe is more relevant to their wine styles (Wilkes, personal communication, 2004).
+The chosen test temperature should be validated to improve confidence in the results.

 Equipment: Conductivity meter (100-1000 mS/cm), water bath, magnetic stirrer, membrane filtration apparatus, thermometer